 Joseph G. Bleser, age 66, serves on our Board of Directors.
 He became a Director of MiMedx Group, Inc. in September 2009.
 He has been the Managing Member of J. Bleser, LLC, a financial consulting firm, since July 1998.
-Prior to July 1998, Mr. Bleser had over fifteen years' experience as chief financial officer and other financial executive positions in various publicly traded companies, including HBO & Company, Allegiant Physician Services, Transcend Services, Inc. and Healthcare.com.
-Mr. Bleser is a Certified Public Accountant with ten years of experience in public accounting with Arthur Andersen LLC, an international public accounting firm.
-Mr. Bleser is a member of the Board of Directors and the Corporate Governance Committee and Chairman of the Audit Committee of Transcend Services, Inc. [NASDAQ: TRCR].
+Prior to July 1998, Mr. Bleser has over 15 years experience as a Chief Financial Officer and other financial executive positions in various publicly traded companies, including HBO & Company, Allegiant Physician Services, Transcend Services, Inc. and Healthcare.com.
+Mr. Bleser is formerly a Certified Public Accountant with ten years of experience in public accounting with Arthur Andersen LLC, an international public accounting firm.
+Mr. Bleser was a member of the Board of Directors and the Corporate Governance Committee and Chairman of the Audit Committee of Transcend Services, Inc. [NASDAQ: TRCR] until it was acquired by Nuance Communications, Inc. in April 2012.
 Mr. Bleser also served as a Director and Chairman of the Audit Committee of Matria Healthcare, Inc. until it was acquired by Inverness Medical Innovations, Inc. in May 2008.
 In addition, Mr. Bleser serves on the Board of Directors of a privately held information technology solutions company.
 Mr. Bleser was nominated as a director due to his extensive financial background and experience as a member of the Audit Committee of other publicly traded companies.

-Steve Gorlin, age 74, serves as a Director of the Company.
+Steve Gorlin, age 75, serves as a Director of the Company.
 He served as Chairman of the Board of Directors and a Director of Alynx Co. ("Alynx"), the Company's predecessor, during February 2008, and MiMedx Group, Inc. from March 2008 to February 2009.
-Mr. Gorlin served as Chairman of MiMedx.
-Inc. from its inception in November 2006 to February 2009.
-Mr. Gorlin continues to serve as Vice Chairman of the Company and as an advisor to Mr. Petit and in connection with the Company's efforts to raise capital.
-Over the past 35 years, Mr. Gorlin has founded several biotechnology and pharmaceutical companies, including Hycor Biomedical, Inc., Theragenics Corporation, CytRx Corporation, Medicis Pharmaceutical Corporation, EntreMed, Inc., Surgi-Vision, Inc., DARA BioSciences, Inc. [NasdagCM:DARA], SpineMedica Corp., and Medivation, Inc. [NasdagGM: MDVN].
-Mr. Gorlin served as the Chairman of the Board of Directors and Chief Executive Officer of DARA BioSciences, Inc. from July 2002 to January 2007, and continued to serve as Co-Chairman of the Board of Directors until January 2009.
-Mr. Gorlin also currently serves on the Board of Directors of the following private companies: Nano Technology Corporation (China) and DemeRx, Inc. Mr. Gorlin served for many years on the Business Advisory Council to the Johns Hopkins School of Medicine and presently serves on the boards of The Johns Hopkins Alliance for Science and Technology Development and The Johns Hopkins Bioengineering Advisory Board, as well as the board of the Andrews Foundation for Research and Education.
+Mr. Gorlin served as Chairman of MiMedx, Inc. from its inception in November 2006 to February 2009.
+Mr. Gorlin continues to serve as Vice Chairman of the Company.
+He is presently Executive Chairman of DemeRx, Inc. and has served as its Chairman and Chief Executive Officer since its founding in 2010.
+Over the past 35 years, Mr. Gorlin has founded several biotechnology and pharmaceutical companies, including Hycor Biomedical, Inc., Theragenics Corporation, CytRx Corporation, Medicis Pharmaceutical Corporation, EntreMed, Inc., MRI Interventions, Inc., DARA BioSciences, Inc. [NasdaqCM:DARA], and Medivation, Inc. [NasdaqGM: MDVN].
+Mr. Gorlin served as the Chief Executive Officer of Dara Bio Sciences, Inc. from July 2002 to January 2007, and served as either Chairman or Co-Chairman of the Board of Directors of Dara Bio Sciences, Inc. until August 2012.
+Mr. Gorlin also currently serves on the Board of Directors of the following private companies: Nano Technology Corporation (China) as the Chairman of the Board of Directors.
+Mr. Gorlin served for many years on the Business Advisory Council to the Johns Hopkins School of Medicine and presently serves on the boards of The Johns Hopkins Alliance for Science and Technology Development and The Johns Hopkins Bioengineering Advisory Board, as well as the board of the Andrews Foundation for Research and Education.
 He also founded a number of non-medical related companies, including Perma-Fix, Inc., Pretty Good Privacy, Inc., and Judicial Correction Services, Inc. He started The Touch Foundation, a nonprofit organization for the blind and was a principal financial contributor to the founding of Camp Kudzu for diabetic children.
-Mr. Gorlin was nominated as a director due to his extensive healthcare business experience and success in founding and nurturing biotechnology and pharmaceutical companies.
+Mr. Gorlin was nominated as a director due to his extensive healthcare business experience and success i